Berber Silver Jewellery Guide: History, Craftsmanship, and Cultural Significance Explained

 • Museum preservation programs

-• artisan certification initiatives
+• Artisan certification initiatives

-• UNESCO cultural heritage recognition programs
+• UNESCO heritage recognition programs

 Tools and Resources for Learning About Berber Jewellery

-Educational Websites
+Educational Resources

 • Cultural heritage museum websites

-• academic anthropology portals
+• Academic anthropology portals

-• UNESCO cultural preservation databases
+• UNESCO preservation databases

-Research Tools
+Research and Documentation Tools

 • Digital artifact catalogs

-• museum collection databases
+• Museum databases

-• historical archives
+• Historical archives

-• 3D artifact scanning technology
+• 3D scanning technology

 Resource TypePurpose